Can a Family Member Be Added to a Reverse Mortgage?

 If I currently have a reverse mortgage and remarry, can I simply add my spouse to my reverse mortgage loan?

 The short answer is no. You could add your spouse to your home’s title, potentially making it easier for your spouse to settle your affairs after your passing, but you can’t add the spouse to the loan.
-If your goal is ensure your spouse can remain in the family home after you pass away, you would need to refinance into a new reverse mortgage, where you would both be listed as either co-borrowers, or as a borrower and qualified non-borrowing spouse, if only one of you were 62 or older.
-To find out if a reverse mortgage loan is right for you, click here.
+If your goal is ensure your spouse can remain in the family home after you pass away, you would need to refinance into a new reverse mortgage, where you would both be listed as either co-borrowers, or as a borrower and eligible non-borrowing spouse, if only one of you were 62 or older.
+(The right to remain in the home is contingent on paying property taxes and homeowners insurance, and complying with the loan terms.)

 What if I don’t wish to take out a new reverse mortgage?